Cirque du Soleil star plunges to death during Florida show

 The death is the third fatality involving a Cirque performer in the company’s 34 years, said Lamarre, adding that the aerial strap act is seen as a relatively safe number.

+“It was awful.
+You heard all the cries of the audience.
+There were children there and they were freaking out,” spectator Julian Martinez, who witnessed the accident, told local TV station WFLA.

-Lamarre said he could not share further details about the incident involving Arnaud, a husband and father with two young children who was from France.
-The company said it was cooperating with authorities looking into what happened.
+Lamarre said he could not share further details about the incident involving Arnaud, a husband and father of two young children.

+“We are offering our full and transparent collaboration to the authorities as they look into the circumstances of this accident,” the company said in a statement, adding the last two shows of Volta planned for Tampa on Sunday have been canceled.

-Local media reports said Arnaud appeared to lose his grip on a strap before he fell, bringing the show to an immediate halt.
+Local media reports said Arnaud appeared to lose his grip on a strap and fell, bringing the show to an immediate halt.
 Tampa police said the incident is under investigation by the U.S. Occupational Safety and Health Administration.

-Reporting by Letitia Stein in Detroit; Editing by Daniel Wallis
+Reporting by Letitia Stein in Detroit; Additional rpeorting by Jon Herskovitz in Austion, Texas; Editing by Daniel Wallis and Sandra Maler